ibm-cloud-docs/infrastructure-hub/encryption-classic-infra.md

 {{site.data.keyword.cloud_notm}} classic infrastructure provides the following automatic data-at-rest encryption capabilities:

 - {{site.data.keyword.cos_full_notm}} encrypts all objects by default with provider-managed keys.
-- {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} volume are secured automatically with provider-managed Industry-Standard AES-256 encryption.
+- {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} volume are secured automatically with provider-managed Industry-Standard Advanced Encryption Standard with a 256-bit key (AES-256) encryption.
 All snapshots and replicas of encrypted storage volumes are also encrypted by default.
 This feature can’t be turned off on a volume basis.
 All cluster-to-cluster traffic is encrypted with TLS.

 ## Customer-managed encryption
 {: #customer-managed-encryption}